Do You Want to Learn More About Extending in Conservation Areas?

-How do I Know if my Property is within a Protected Area?
+How Do I Know If My Property is Within a Protected Area?

-To find out if you are living within one of London’s many conservation areas you can contact your local planning authority or look on your local authorities’ website under the ‘conservation areas’ section – this can involve looking over maps or searching your postcode.
-Your local authority will be able to tell you all about the specific designations, such as when it was created, the area it covers, the reasons for its creation and the most importantly the level of legal protection the area has.
+To find out if you are living within one of London’s many conservation areas, you can contact your local planning authority Alternatively, you can look on your local authority’s website under the ‘Conservation Areas’ section.
+This can involve looking over maps, or searching your postcode.
+Your local authority can tell you all about the specific designations, such as the creation date, the area it covers, the reasons for its creation and, most importantly, the level of legal protection afforded to that area.

-How can it Affect your Extension Design?
+How Can It Affect the Extension Design?

 As discussed above, councils will provide a supplementary planning document (SPD) or Conservation Appraisal Guidelines.
 These outline design allowances and restrictions within specific areas.
 Every council has very similar SPDs to one another, however, they do vary slightly.
 For example, relating to what can be done, depending on the characteristics of your conservation area.
 Also, by examining the key architectural or historical heritage under protection.

 The material choice when extending in conservation areas is an important factor.
 It is something that your local council will look at very carefully to ensure it is in-keeping with the original build.
 On most occasions, you will require London stock brick to match the existing stock.
 If your design proposal acknowledges local materials it will stand more of a chance in gaining planning success.
 This happened at a project we completed in the Mapesbury Conservation Area, NW2.
 We had to ensure the careful selection of all materials.
 So, for the exterior, we used London red stock bricks to match the existing brickwork.
 Contemporary glazing on the rear façade complements the original features, stopping the extension from over-dominating the host property.